Tramp (Lowell Fulson song): Otis Redding and Carla Thomas version

 Otis Redding recorded "Tramp" as a duet with Carla Thomas for Stax Records.
 The song was first included on the joint album by Redding and Thomas, King & Queen (1967).
 Described as "playful" by Dahl, it was released as a single only months after Fulson's.
 Credited to "Otis and Carla", the duo's version outsold Fulson's original and peaked at number two on Billboard's Top Selling R&B singles and number 26 on the Hot 100 charts.

 In Dynamic Duets: The Best Pop Collaborations from 1955 to 1999, author Bob Leszczak describes their rendition:

 Otis and Carla gave "Tramp" their own stamp.
 They exchange quite a bit of dialogue between them in the song, with Carla putting Otis down because he doesn't wear fine clothes and is in dire need of a haircut ...
 She's obviously a gold digger and laments that he couldn't afford to buy her fine furs and cool cars.
 She repeatedly calls him a "tramp" from the Georgia woods ...
 Otis Redding was born, like "Tramp" says, in the Georgia woods in 1941.

 Leszczak points out that the Otis and Carla single peaked higher in the UK, where it reached number 18 on the UK Singles Chart (Fulson's single did not appear in the UK charts).
 He also notes "the song's beat likely influenced 'You Haven't Done Nothin by Stevie Wonder seven years later".

+This song would later be partially sampled in the They Might Be Giants cover of the song "Lady Is a Tramp" on their compilation album Miscellaneous T.